 Just as with female employment, there is also evidence that suggests the employment rates for older wor in 55-64 aged group has increased at a rapid pace, even though the countries were facing a financial and economic crisis.

 In Figure 9, in 2014, 11 EU-28 member states had higher employment rates for older workers between 50 percent and 66 percent.
 However, for the EU-15 countries, the highest employment rate for older workers was found in Sweden, which has 74.0 percent employment.

 The Greek Debt Crisis has caused a great deal of upheaval throughout Greece and the European Union.
 Several other countries faced the same deteriorating economic conditions as the Greece government.
-The country has seen an increase in its unemployment rate and labor shortages due to many factors that are far from the crisis's immediate economic impacts.
+The country has seen an increase in its unemployment rate and labour shortages due to many factors that are far from the crisis’s immediate economic impacts.